• Home

 Abstract

-Results: This study involves 58 subjects (29 test subjects, 29 control subjects).
+Results: This study involves 58 subjects, consisting of 29 test subjects and 29 control subjects.
 HPV prevalence was found to be 55.1% among test subjects and 3.4% among control subjects.
 This was found to be significant (p=0.001) with odds ratio of 33.90 (95% CI 3.88, 295.99).
 Among the risk factors, smoking habit was seen in 51.2% of test subjects and 13.8% of control subjects.
 This association was found to be significant (p=0.041) with odds ratio of 4.36 (95% CI 1.06, 17.86).
+Multi-colinearity and interaction term were checked and none found.
 Alcohol consumption and betel nut chewing were found to be insignificant in this study.

-Conclusion: HPV prevalence among oral cavity patients was found to be high and this demonstrates HPV infection is now an established risk factor in this country.
+Conclusion: HPV prevalence among oral cavity patients was found to be high and this pivotal result demonstrates HPV infection is now an established risk factor in this country.
 Smoking habit was also found to be a significant risk factor among these patients and did not interact or confound the factor of HPV infection.

 Keywords